 Bed bugs can be the worst pests to have in your home.
-They infest your couches, seat cushions, clothes, and, worst, your bed.
+They infest your couches, seat cushions, clothes, and, worst of all...your bed.

-They are tiny and almost undetectable, come in numbers and feed on your blood.
+They are tiny and almost undetectable, come in large numbers and feed on your blood.

-And they make it difficult for you and everyone in your home to have a peaceful good night’s sleep.
+Bed Bugs make it difficult for you and everyone in your home to have a good night’s sleep.
 If it isn’t the actual bites and itches bothering you, just the simple idea that you have bugs on the bed can be a source of sleepless stress.

 So you want to ensure a bed bug-free home.
 You want to prevent them from entering your home and eliminate them when they’re present.